 Technology is the foundation, backbone, and catalyst of eLearning all in one.
 Technology provides endless opportunities for learning through apps, smartphones, videos, search engines, and other real-time information sources.
 However, in order to get the most out of your eLearning experience, you need up-to-date browsers and an LMS engine or hosting solution to track success.

 Some of the best uses of technology for digital learning are:

 eLearning in the modern world

 - We now learn and access information anytime, anywhere, and on a variety of devices.
 Your learners expect highly engaging, relevant, and up-to-date content that’s available at their moment of need.
-At AllenComm, each learning solution we build applies best practices in learning technology (i.e., microlearning, gamification, interactive video, simulations, mobile learning, etc.,) to create engaging learning experiences.
+At AllenComm, each eLearning solution we build applies best practices in learning technology (i.e., microlearning, gamification, interactive video, simulations, mobile learning, etc.,) to create engaging eLearning experiences.